Weismann-Netter–Stuhl syndrome: Management

+Treatment for Weismann-Netter–Stuhl syndrome depends on the symptoms of the individual; many people with the condition do not report any.
+Management may include physical therapy, supportive social services, or, rarely, surgery.

 History

 The features of this disorder were first described by French doctors Robert Weismann-Netter (1894–1980) and L. Stuhl in their report first describing the association in seven patients in 1954.
-They believed these seven patients had mistakenly been diagnosed as congenital syphilis or rickets, which remain the primary considerations in the differential diagnosis of this syndrome today.
+They believed these seven patients had mistakenly been diagnosed as congenital syphilis or rickets, which remain considerations in the differential diagnosis of this syndrome today.